 Last but not least on our list is Nature Made Women’s Multivitamin.
 If you are in search of a great value in the women’s multivitamin space, look no further.
 With 300 capsules per bottle and a one capsule per day dosage, you’re good to go for almost a year.

 Flaws: The calcium dose is pretty modest.
+Many nutrients are in synthetic or poorly-absorbed forms.

 Do Women Need to Take Multivitamins?

 Whether or not a particular woman needs to take a multivitamin every day will be up to her to decide.
 However, there is copious evidence that strongly suggests it is a smart thing to do.
-Multivitamins can and do address many of the specific nutritional needs of women, including the need for iron and calcium.
+Multivitamins can and do address many of the specific nutritional needs of women, including the need for iron and bone-supporting nutrients.
 Multivitamins can also bolster the immune system, improve the health of a woman’s skin, hair, and nails, and help her get more from her workouts.

 How We Ranked